jesusmah/stocktrader-resiliency/README.md

 done
 ```

-this way we simulate failures on the IBM Cloud Private (ICP) platform that will allow us to study the IBM StockTrader application resiliency as the cloud native stateless microservices based reference application for the IBM Cloud Private (ICP) resiliency at the application level initial scenario.
+this way we simulate failures on the IBM Cloud Private (ICP) platform that will allow us to study the IBM StockTrader Application resiliency as the cloud native stateless microservices based reference application for the IBM Cloud Private (ICP) resiliency at the application level initial scenario.

 Example: